silnrsi/fontproof/README.md

 \pangrams
 ```

-More details on running commands in SILE can be found in the SILE documentation.
+More details on running commands in SILE can be found in the SILE [manual](https://sile-typesetter.org/manual/sile-latest.pdf).

 ## Headings and sections